 Declare a Minor

-Students interested in the history of ideas program should contact undergraduate advising head Eugene Sheppard to declare a minor.
+Students interested in the History of Ideas Program should contact undergraduate advising head Kate Moran to declare a minor.

 Students who successfully fulfill the requirements of the program will receive a certificate in the history of ideas; their participation will be listed on their university transcripts.

 In order to declare a minor, students should meet with the undergraduate advising head of the history of ideas program, who will help them to plan a course of study tailored to their intellectual needs while meeting core and elective requirements.

 A. History of ideas seminars.
 Two to three such seminars will be offered each year.
 Topics and faculty for the seminars will change each year.
-The following seminars will be offered in the 2015-2016 academic year:
+The following seminars will be offered in the Fall of 2017: